Rob Minkoff: Career

 Entertainment was developing a live-action/CGI feature film titled Mr. Peabody & Sherman (based on Mister Peabody from the animated series The Adventures of Rocky and Bullwinkle and Friends) with Sony Pictures.
 At one point, he took the project to Walden Media, but the studio was occupied with The Chronicles of Narnia film series.
 Minkoff then toyed with self-financing the film himself, before bringing the film to DreamWorks Animation in 2005.
 In 2011, DreamWorks Animation announced it was producing the project as a computer-animated film, which reunited Minkoff with Jeffrey Katzenberg.
 Mr. Peabody & Sherman was finally released in March 2014.

 In 2010, Minkoff had been attached to direct the fantasy action adventure Chinese Odyssey.
 Minkoff served as a director on the 2018 animated Netflix original animated series of the late Anna Dewdney picture book franchise Llama Llama, overseeing all aspects of production.
 In November 2015, Minkoff and his producing partner Pietro Ventani had signed a two-picture deal with Le Vision Pictures to co-develop and produce a CGI-animated adaptation of Wolf Totem based on the Jiang Rong novel and a live-action comedy titled Silkworms.

 In 2010, Minkoff was pitched the idea for Blazing Samurai by writer Ed Stone, who had initially envisioned an all-human cast.
 However, Minkoff suggested an all-animal cast, and in 2014, he was attached as a producer.
 After years in development, Minkoff took the director's chair after Chris Bailey had stepped down.
-The film was re-titled Paws of Fury: The Legend of Hank, and released in theaters on July 15, 2022.
+The film was retitled Paws of Fury: The Legend of Hank, and released in theaters on July 15, 2022.

 Personal life

-Minkoff met his wife Crystal Kung Minkoff, a cast member on The Real Housewives of Beverly Hills, at a party in his office in 2003, and they attended the Finding Nemo premiere as their first date.
+Minkoff met his wife Crystal Kung Minkoff, a former cast member on The Real Housewives of Beverly Hills, at a party in his office in 2003, and they attended the Finding Nemo premiere as their first date.
 Minkoff proposed to her on Valentine's Day 2006, and they married on September 29, 2007.
 They have a son named Max and a daughter named Zoe.

-Kung claims to be a 76th-generation descendant of Confucius.
-Her brother is Jeffrey Kung, a singer and radio VJ in China.

 He participates as a member of the jury for the NYICFF, a local New York City film festival dedicated to screening films for children between the ages of 3 and 18.